How to keep a healthy digestive system and lose 15 pounds of belly fat

 Have you tried so hard to lose that 15 pounds of unwanted belly fat that hangs around your midriff like an unwanted guest at the dinner table?
 We are going to take a look at what it really means to have a healthy digestive system.

 You may already have tried and failed at Keto diets, metabolic shake diets, lectin free diets, low fodmap, bi phasic, AIP and whole30.
 Why?
 Let’s find out.

-I have struggled with many of these symptoms myself and I am still working on my healthy digestive system.
+I have struggled with many of these symptoms myself and am still working on my improving my digestive system.
 The good news for you is that you can reverse digestive health issues.

 It may take support and focused effort but it is really possible.

 With the speed of life today, desire for achievement and success, and balancing family life with fast moving businesses as well as finding time for hobbies and self care – no wonder our digestion takes a back seat.